-In the past, it has certainly been argued that there has been a lack of effort on the part of the Arab world addressing anti-Blackness.
+In the past, it has certainly been argued that there has been a lack of effort on the part of the Arab world to address anti-Blackness.
 However, in recent years there has been an increase in the representation of support from the Arab community.
 Most recently, the events following the murder of George Floyd has amplified Arab voices from all around the world through the use of different social media platforms and protests to defund the police.

 Twitter has served as an important tool as Arabs have successfully taken advantage of the large and engaging audience to tweet and expose violence against the Black community and highlight the importance of raising awareness of the issue.

 Many of the Arab community’s tweets consist of ways to get involved with the movement, such as signing petitions, making donations, and organizing protests.
 Platforms such as Instagram have grown to become very beneficial as well.
-Many Arab-born Americans have created flyers and infographics in efforts to create a step-by-step guide on how racism can be addressed in Arab families.
+Many Arab-born Americans have created flyers and infographics in an effort to create a step-by-step guide on how racism can be addressed in Arab families.
 Graphics like these have grown to become a trending image on social media sites, engaging the Arab community in unity and has effectively helped in raising awareness and taking action.

 There has also been a recent growing awareness of “Afro-Arabs,” the Black minority population of Sub-Saharan African descent.
 Many tweets have been highlighted to address the issue of racism within this group that may not have received enough attention from the media before.
 As members of the community continue to share these images, informative posts, and tweets to raise awareness, the support from Arabs for the Black community continues to grow.